-- GUS uses a modified version of the FHA mortgage scorecard known as TOTAL exclusive to Rural Development. - The scorecard has been validated and adjusted for SFHGLP use. - The TOTAL scorecard, including the modified version validated for SFHGLP use, is intellectual property that is proprietary to HUD.

-- Factors considered under the scorecard include credit history, payment-to-income ratios, and loan-to-value ratios. - The scorecard allows favorable consideration to applicants that exhibit positive compensating factors such as available reserves for housing payments after loan closing. - Periodically the scorecard may be modified to react to the changing lending market.
+- GUS uses a modified version of the FHA mortgage scorecard known as TOTAL, exclusive to Rural Development. - The scorecard has been validated and adjusted for SFHGLP use. - The TOTAL scorecard, including the modified version validated for SFHGLP use, is intellectual property that is proprietary to HUD. - Examples of factors considered under the scorecard include but are not limited to credit history, payment-to-income ratios, and loan-to-value ratios. - The scorecard allows favorable consideration to applicants that exhibit positive compensating factors such as available reserves for housing payments after loan closing. - Periodically the scorecard may be modified to react to the changing lending market.
 When modifications occur, loans remaining as a preliminary recommendation may not receive the same underwriting results upon a final submission.